 What is neuropsychology?

-Neuropsychology is a specialty within Clinical Psychology that studies the structure and function of the brain in relation to psychological processes and behavior.
-It focuses on studying, assessing, understanding, and treating behaviors directly related to brain functioning.
+Neuropsychology is a specialty area of Clinical Psychology that focuses on the structure and function of the brain in relation to psychological processes, emotions, and behavior.
+It is concerned with how a person’s thinking, feeling, and behavior are related to the brain and the nervous system focuses on studying, assessing, understanding, and treating behaviors directly related to brain functioning.

 What is a neuropsychologist?

-A neuropsychologist is a doctor of psychology who has formal training in the detection and differential diagnosis of neurological diseases based on quantitative assessment of neurocognitive abilities.
-A neuropsychologist also helps medical doctors understand the effects of brain disorders or injuries on behavior, monitor the cognitive recovery or progression of brain disorders or injuries, and formulate rehabilitation and management strategies for patients with neurological disorders.
+A neuropsychologist is a Doctor of Psychology who has formal training in the detection and differential diagnosis of neurological diseases based on quantitative assessment of cognitive abilities.
+A neuropsychologist helps medical doctors understand the effects of brain disorders or injuries on behavior, monitor the cognitive recovery or progression of brain disorders or injuries, and formulate rehabilitation and management strategies for patients with neurological disorders.

 The National Academy of Neuropsychology defines a Clinical Neuropsychologist as an individual who has (1) a Doctoral Degree in Psychology from an accredited university training program, (2) completed an internship or its equivalent in a clinically relevant area of professional psychology, (3) completed the equivalent of two (full-time) years of experience and specialized training, at least one of which occurs at the post-doctoral level, in the study and practice of clinical neuropsychology and related neurosciences; and (4) is licensed by the state to practice psychology at the independent (not supervised) level.

 Board Certification provides the best evidence of advanced training, supervision, and applied knowledge in Neuropsychology.
-Dr. Lewandowski is Board Certified through the American Board of Professional Neuropsychology (ABN) and is a fellow of the American College of Professional Neuropsychology.
+Dr. Lewandowski is Board Certified through the American Board of Professional Neuropsychology (ABN) and is a Fellow of the American College of Professional Neuropsychology.
+Dr. Wheeler is Board Certified through the American Board of Professional Psychology and is a Fellow of the American Board of Clinical Neuropsychology.
+Dr. Kenniston completed post-doctoral training through the Academy of the American Board of Professional Neuropsychology.
+Dr. Pilnick completed post-doctoral training through the Academy of the American Board of Professional Psychology.

 What is a neuropsychological examination?